Gavroche43/MNIST/README.md

 # MNIST
-Image Classifier of MNIST dataset using Tensorflow Based on tutorial from tensorflow website
+Image Classifier of MNIST dataset using Tensorflow.
+Written based on tutorial from tensorflow website.